competentum/cg-dialog/README.md

 ### Instance properties

 #### DOM Elements
-- `.domElement` - Root element of the dialog instance.
+- `.rootElement` - Root element of the dialog instance.
 - `.titleElement`
 - `.contentElement` - Content container.
 - `.closeButton` - Button element in top right corner of the dialog.
-It is visible if `isModal` property is `false`.
 - `.okButton` - Confirmation button element.
 - `.cancelButton` - Denial button element.
 It is visible in `OK_CANCEL` type of the dialog.